 - The churches have candles and candelabra if you choose to use them.
 (Rented candles or candelabra are not normally allowed).
 We also have a podium for the guestbook and a stand for a unity candle.

-- Please attach pew bows with ribbon, elastic or string.
+- Please attach pew bows with ribbon, elastic, string or pew clips.
 No tape, tacks or glue may be used.

 - Due to safety issues, no aisle runners are to be used.

 - As stated above, the liturgical décor is not removed or changed for a wedding.
 So, for example, Easter and Christmas church decorations may not be changed for a wedding.